-You may think there is no harm in buying fake or illegal goods locally, either face to face or online, and that purchasing the likes of fake clothing, toys and cigarettes will save you money.
-However, in reality, the money chain doesn't end there.
+You may think there is no harm in buying fake or illegal goods locally or online.
+It might seem to save you money.
+But the money chain doesn't end there.

-Your money goes to the person who sources these goods and in turn can be passed to organised crime gangs to help fund illegal activity, including paying for drugs.
+Your money goes to the person who sources these goods.
+They can pass this to organised crime gangs to help fund illegal activity, including paying for drugs.

-There are many definitions of organised crime but generally it involves a group of people involved in serious criminal activities, with the aim of generating substantial profit.
-Violence or the threat of violence is used by organised criminals in some cases.
-In Northern Ireland, there is the added dimension that organised crime groups can have paramilitary connections.
+Organised crime involves a group of people involved in serious criminal activities, to make large profits.
+They use violence or the threat of violence.
+In Northern Ireland, organised crime groups might have paramilitary connections.

 Report the sale of fake and illegal goods

-If you suspect any criminal activity, including selling fake and illegal goods, you should help end the harm by reporting the incident through one of the following methods:
+If you suspect any criminal activity, including selling fake and illegal goods, you should help end the harm by reporting the incident.
+You can report a crime anonymously:

 - contact Crimestoppers